temporalio/edu-versioning-workshop-python/exercises/worker-versioning/README.md

 ## Part A: Configure a Worker for Versioning and Mark a Workflow as Pinned

+1. Start the Temporal Server with `temporal server start-dev`
+   - On the Exercise Environment, click `ports`, find Port 8233, and click the Globe icon to open the Web UI.
-1. Edit the `worker.py` file.
+2. Edit the `worker.py` file.
 This file contains a Temporal Worker that looks and behaves the same as a Worker without Worker Versioning enabled, with the exception of some additional parameters provided to `deployment_config`.
 Of these, `use_worker_versioning=True` should always be enabled to use Worker Versioning, and `deployment_name`, `build_id`, and `default_versioning_behavior` should be configured every time.
-2. For this Exercise, you do not need to edit `deployment_name`, which has been set to `"worker_versioning_demo"`, a descriptive name.
+3. For this Exercise, you do not need to edit `deployment_name`, which has been set to `"worker_versioning_demo"`, a descriptive name.
 You need to assign a `build_id`, which should be a version string like `"1.0"`, and a `default_versioning_behavior`, which can be